EugeniaGramajo/capcore-backend/README.md

 - `PUT - /budgetBlocks/:id` update a budgetBlock if the user is allowed

+- `DELETE - /budgetBlocks/:id` delete a budgetBlock

+### BUDGETBLOCKVERSION:

+- `GET - /budgetBlocksVersion/` get all budgetBlockVersion

+- `GET - /budgetBlocksVersion/:id` get BudgetBlockVersion by id

+- `POST - /budgetBlocksVersion/:projectId/:budgetBlockId` create a budgetBlockVersion

+- `PUT - /budgetBlocksVersion/:id` update a budgetBlockVersion if the user is allowed

-- `DELETE - /budgetBlocks/` delete a budgetBlock
+- `DELETE - /budgetBlocksVersion/:id` delete a budgetBlock

 ## how to run